Connect with others who understand.

 Written by Suzanne Mooney

-When your health care provider holds a stethoscope to your chest or back and asks you to take a deep breath, they are listening for clues about what’s happening inside your body.
-If you are living with pulmonary hypertension (PH), what does it mean when your doctor tells you they hear lung crackles?
+When your healthcare provider holds a stethoscope to your chest or back and asks you to take a deep breath, they listen for clues about what’s happening inside your body.
+But if you have pulmonary hypertension (PH) and your doctor hears lung crackles, what does that mean?

-Keep reading to learn what lung crackles are and what people with PH should know about them.
+Keep reading to learn what lung crackles are and whether you should be concerned.

 What Are Lung Crackles?

-Lung crackles may indicate fluid in the lungs.
-Liquid blockages in small airways can make that sound.
-When you breathe in, those liquid blockages or plugs rupture, creating a popping or bubbling noise as the air pushes through.
+Lung crackles can mean you have fluid in the lungs.
+Liquid blockages in small airways can make crackling sounds.
+When you breathe in, those blockages or plugs rupture, making a popping or bubbling noise as the air pushes through.

-When lung crackles are caused by fluid in the lungs, you may experience symptoms similar to those of pulmonary edema, a condition caused by excess fluid in the lungs.
-You may feel like you are running out of air, a condition called dyspnea.
-You may feel shortness of breath or like you are suffocating or drowning, especially when lying down.
+When lung crackles are caused by fluid in the lungs, you may experience symptoms similar to those of pulmonary edema.
+This is a condition caused by excess fluid in the lungs.
+You may feel as though you’re running out of air, a condition called dyspnea.
+You may feel shortness of breath or like you’re suffocating or drowning, especially when lying down.

 Crackles may also be produced without fluid in the lungs.
-In pulmonary fibrosis, there is scarring and thickening of the lung tissues.
-Crackles are produced when closed portions suddenly open and allow air flow.
+In pulmonary fibrosis, scarring and thickening of the lung tissues occurs.
+Crackles are produced when closed portions suddenly open and allow airflow.

-“My lungs snap, crackle, and pop like Rice Krispies,” said one myPHteam member.
+“My lungs snap, crackle, and pop like Rice Krispies,” one myPHteam member said.

 Several diseases and conditions can cause lung crackles, including:

-An experienced doctor can distinguish between wet and dry lung crackles.
-The location of the sound can help determine whether the source is heart failure, pulmonary fibrosis, pneumonia, or another heart or lung condition.
+An experienced doctor can tell the difference between wet and dry lung crackles.
+The sound’s location helps determine whether the source is heart failure, pulmonary fibrosis, pneumonia, or another heart or lung condition.

 Pulmonary hypertension is high blood pressure in the arteries that bring blood from the right side of the heart to the lungs.
-PH is diagnosed when that pulmonary artery pressure is measured at 25 millimeters of mercury (mm Hg) or greater at rest.
+PH is diagnosed when pulmonary artery pressure is measured at 20 millimeters of mercury (mm Hg) or greater at rest.
 When the cause is unknown, the condition is called idiopathic or primary pulmonary hypertension.
-When there is a known risk factor, like heart disease or lung disease, it’s called secondary pulmonary hypertension.
+When there is a known risk factor, such as heart disease or lung disease, it’s called secondary pulmonary hypertension.

-Regardless of how your lungs sound, your health care provider should still perform a complete physical examination.
-They will likely use a combination of an echocardiogram, blood pressure and oximetry (oxygen level) readings, lung function tests, a chest X-ray, and other diagnostic measures to diagnose your PH.
+Regardless of how your lungs sound, your healthcare provider should perform a complete physical examination and have a variety of tests done.
+They’ll likely use a combination of an echocardiogram, blood pressure and oximetry (oxygen level) readings, lung function tests, a chest X-ray, and other tests to diagnose your PH.

-Lung crackles can also be a sign of disease progression.
+Lung crackles can also be a sign that your disease is progressing (getting worse).
 Since PH forces the right side of the heart to work harder than usual, the extra stress can eventually damage the heart and lungs.
-Lung sounds with heart failure are common, and lung crackles may be a sign of worsening heart failure.
+Abnormal lung sounds are common with heart failure, and lung crackles may be a sign of worsening heart failure.

-Lung sounds with left-sided heart failure should not be ignored, as left heart failure is the most common cause of right heart failure.
-With treatment, you may be able to slow disease progression.
+Lung sounds with left-sided heart failure should not be ignored, as left-sided heart failure is the most common cause of right-sided heart failure and pulmonary hypertension.
+By treating your PH, you may be able to slow disease progression.
+Work closely with your PH specialist to find the right treatments for your condition.

-Treatment for lung crackles depends on what’s causing them.
-Lung crackles caused by heart disease require different interventions than those caused by chronic lung disease or an infection.
-Your health care provider can offer suggestions based on your diagnosis and treatment goals.
+Treatment for lung crackles depends on the underlying cause.
+Lung crackles related to heart disease may require different interventions than those caused by chronic lung disease or an infection.
+Your healthcare provider can recommend options based on your diagnosis and treatment goals.

 Common treatments for lung crackles include:

-• Oxygen therapy if your oxygen levels are low
+• Oxygen therapy to raise low oxygen levels

 • Diuretics to reduce fluid in the lungs